revectores/notes/formal_science/math/probability_and_statistics/stochastic_process/markov_chain/hidden_markov_model/hidden_markov_model.md

     $$
     \pi_i \ge 0, \quad \sum_{i=1}^n \pi_i = 1
     $$

+4.

-The markov chain can be described as [undetermined finite state machine](), with probability on the arcs:
+The markov chain can be described as an [undetermined finite state machine](), with probability on the arcs:

 ==TODO: Draw undetermined FSM to represent an instance of markov chain.==